brianglass/anastasis/files/weekday_vespers4.md

 **Theotokion.
 Same melody.**

-Beset by a multitude of sins, hardened and darkened in mind, I cry to you with compunction and contrition of thoughts, Â‘Bring light to the eyes of my soul, O Immaculate, for you bore the Light that knows no evening and illumines the ends of the earth with the fires of his knowledge.
+Beset by a multitude of sins, hardened and darkened in mind, I cry to you with compunction and contrition of thoughts, ‘Bring light to the eyes of my soul, O Immaculate, for you bore the Light that knows no evening and illumines the ends of the earth with the fires of his knowledge.
 Enlighten my mind, O All-blameless, with the radiance of your intercession, making me worthy to become a child of light, as you implore Christ to grant the world his great mercy.

 ****